 Evolving the Packaging:

 Building the packaging look and style of the product's brand was an evolving process.
 In the beginning, the signature logo (a calf nestled in the pastures with a butterfly overhead) was hand drawn by Blaine McAfee's talented artist brother, Doug Cheshier.
 We started bottling our raw milk in glass bottles.
 Years later, Kaleigh Lutz established the Marketing Department and decided to update the brand and product design to accommodate a new target market consumer audience.
-After many evolving product packaging looks that were all hand drawn, Kaleigh eventually took a calculated risk to evolve to a 100% graphically designed brand.
-This graphically designed brand would allow consistency for the brand and fresh image.
-The business purchased and invested in the needed software so the brand could be managed internally.
-This updated design also meant a new bottle.
 The decision to move from glass to plastic required a deep analysis from the Distribution, Accounting, Operations, and Marketing Departments.
 The decision was made to stop packaging in glass (not as eco-friendly as it appeared to be in the beginning) and into a #2, recyclable, BPA, BPS free plastic bottle.
 This package change allowed for lighter distribution loads, less water waste/usage, conservation of resources, and many more other sustainable practices.